eupolemo/fvtt-l5r4ed-dice-roller/README.md

 Example: 10k6 is converted to '/r 10d10k6x10'

 ### Accepts FVTT Rolls
-It can be used with roll, GM roll, self roll, blind roll and inline roll.
+It can be used with roll, GM roll, self roll, blind roll and deferred inline roll.

 Example:
 - /r or /roll 6k5;